progit/progit/de/06-git-tools/01-chapter6.markdown

 <!--You want to pull the Rack project into your `master` project as a subdirectory.
 You can do that in Git with `git read-tree`.
 You’ll learn more about `read-tree` and its friends in Chapter 9, but for now know that it reads the root tree of one branch into your current staging area and working directory.
 You just switched back to your `master` branch, and you pull the `rack` branch into the `rack` subdirectory of your `master` branch of your main project:-->

 Jetzt möchten wir das Rack-Projekt in Deinen Branch `master` als Unterverzeichnis hinzufügen.
 Dies kann man in Git mit dem Befehl `git read-tree` durchführen.
 In Kapitel 9 werde ich den Befehl `read-tree` und dessen verwandte Befehle näher erläutern.
 Hier möchte ich nur erklären, dass der Befehl das Wurzelverzeichnis eines Branches in die aktuelle Staging-Area und in das Arbeitsverzeichnis packt.
-Damit hast Du jetzt zu Deinem Branch `master` zurückgewechselt, den Inhalt des Branches `rack` in das Unterverzeichnis `rack` im Branch `master` Deines Projekts hinterlegt:
+Damit hast Du jetzt zu Deinem Branch `master` zurückgewechselt, den Inhalt des Branches `rack_branch` in das Unterverzeichnis `rack` im Branch `master` Deines Projekts hinterlegt:

 	$ git read-tree --prefix=rack/ -u rack_branch